rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9.md

 ## Support Assist

 When you access the CLI on a fresh system, you will be prompted to activate Support Assist.
 If you take what the prompt says at face value, you might be inclined to enter `support-assist activate` in EXEC PRIVILEGE mode which will fail on the word `activate`.
 Enter CONFIGURE mode to make changes to the support assist package.

-!!! abstract "ToDo"

-    Grab the initial support-assist CLI output for an example to show here...

 To enable Support Assist and run the configuration wizard, start by accepting the EULA: